Kimberly-Clark to exit low-profit European businesses

-(Reuters) - Kimberly-Clark Corp (KMB.N) plans to stop selling its Huggies diapers in much of Western and Central Europe as part of a plan to leave low-profit businesses in that region.
+(Reuters) - Kimberly-Clark Corp (KMB.N) said on Wednesday that it would stop selling its Huggies diapers in much of Western and Central Europe as part of a plan to leave low-profit businesses in that region.

-The maker of Kleenex tissues also reported lower quarterly sales due to the stronger U.S. dollar, but earnings rose, and it raised its profit forecast for the year.
+The company, best known for its Kleenex tissues, also reported lower quarterly sales due to the stronger U.S. dollar, but earnings rose, and it raised its profit forecast for the year.

 “We are pleased that (Kimberly-Clark) has made this deliberate choice,” said BMO Capital Markets Connie Maneaty, who has been looking for household products companies to manage costs better in a slow-growth environment.